larray-project/larray/doc/source/contribute.rst

 Creating a Python Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before starting any development, you'll need to create an isolated larray
+Before starting any development, you will need a working Python installation.
-development environment.
-One of the easiest way to do it is via `Anaconda` or `miniconda`
+It is recommended (but not required) to create an isolated larray development environment.
-(while this not mandatory):
+One of the easiest way to do it is via `Anaconda` or `Miniconda`:

 - Install either `Anaconda <https://www.anaconda.com/download/>`_ or `miniconda
   <https://conda.io/miniconda.html>`_ as :ref:`suggest earlier <contributing.tools>`